-The Google algorithm changes constantly but small oversights can lead to a severe drop of domain authority with updating next time so you should keep an eye on backlinks that need to be disavowed using the Link Reporting tool.
+The Google algorithm changes constantly.
+Small oversights can lead to a severe drop in your domain authority with the next update.
+Accordingly, you’ll want to keep an eye on backlinks that you should disavow using the Link Reporting tool.

 Managing Google Search Console Settings